-In remote desktop exercises, learners have to load exercise files: reports or workbooks depending on if it's a Power BI or Tableau course.
+In remote desktop exercises, learners have to load exercise files: reports or workbooks, depending on if it's a Power BI or Tableau course.

-Learners can make any changes they want to the reports or workbooks, which means there are many things that can happen that we can't control for.
+Learners can make any changes they want to the reports or workbooks, which means there are many things that can happen that we can't control.
 They may remove parts of the data, clear sheets, or just leave for a day and then come back to find their virtual machine reset.
 This is why each exercise should have an exercise file to load corresponding to the start state of the exercise.

-If students are building on top of previous exercises, at the bottom of each context section, in italic, should appear the following sentence: “If you lost progress, load the workbook n_m_keyword.pbix from the Workbooks folder on the Desktop.” where:
+If students are building on top of previous exercises, at the bottom of each context section, in italics, should appear the following sentence: “If you lost progress, load the workbook n_m_keyword.pbix from the Workbooks folder on the Desktop.” where:

 n is the chapter number

 m is the exercise number (each exercise should have a number, increasing sequentially in order of appearance)